osmlab/atlas-checks/docs/checks/waterbodyAndIslandSizeCheck.md

                         && !this.isFlagged(object.getIdentifier()));
 ```

 After our preliminary filtering, we categorize each object as either an Area or Relation, and go from there.
-If the object is an Area, we simply calculate the surfac area in meters and kilometers, and check whether the island, waterbody, or islet is larger or smaller than the configured maximums and mimimums.
+If the object is an Area, we simply calculate the surface area in meters and kilometers, and check whether the island, waterbody, or islet is larger or smaller than the configured maximums and minimums.

 ```java
         if (object instanceof Area)